Earthquake bomb: Theory and mechanism of damage

-During development Barnes Wallis theorised that a highly aerodynamic, very heavy bomb with a delayed detonation would cause damage to a target through shock waves travelling through the ground, hence the nickname earthquake bombs.
+During development, Barnes Wallis theorised that a highly aerodynamic, very heavy bomb with a delayed detonation would cause damage to a target through shock waves travelling through the ground, hence the nickname 'earthquake bombs'.

-The airmen who dropped the bombs reported that the target structures stood undamaged by the detonation; "But then the crater collapsed, the ground shifted and the target collapsed".
-Later computer simulations reached the same conclusions; the significant part of the damage was done by generating a cavity in the ground.
-That cavity collapsing caused the ground to shift, hence the target's foundation to shift or break causing catastrophic structural damage to the target.
+The airmen who dropped the bombs reported that the target structures stood undamaged by the detonation; "But then the crater collapsed, the ground shifted, and the target collapsed".
+Later computer simulations reached the same conclusions: a significant part of the damage was caused by creating a cavity in the ground.
+That cavity collapse caused the ground to shift, which in turn shifted or broke the target's foundation, resulting in catastrophic structural damage to the target.
 The shifting ground caused any larger structure to become severely damaged, even if the bomb missed the target but created a crater near it.

 They were not true seismic weapons, but effective cratering weapons when used on ground targets.
 In the anti-ship role, however, great damage could be done to the critical equipment on board a battleship by the shock wave alone.